 LESSEE shall have the right to assign or sub-lease the entire or part of the Leased Premises and their allocated parking slots to any reputable company, provided that prior written consent of the LESSOR is obtained, which consent shall not be unreasonably withheld.
-LESSEE shall submit to the LESSOR, at least three (3) months prior to effectivity of the assignment or sublease, a written request for approval of the proposed sublease together with a company profile of the proposed sub-LESSEE.
+LESSEE shall submit to the LESSOR, at least three (3) months prior to effectivity of the assignment or sublease, a written request for approval of the proposed sub-LESSEE.